TDCROSS/stats220/README.md

-Some cool facts about me:
+Some random facts about me:
-1. I ran a marathon with no training
+1. In 2022, I ran a marathon with no training
-2. I used to play the clarinet
+2. I got 3rd in my shot put competition